timvideos/getting-started/Ideas.md

  * [Tasks in the gst-switch project](https://github.com/timvideos/getting-started/issues?labels=gst-switch).

-gst-switch project is intended to be a replacement of [DVswitch][DVswitch] based on [GStreamer][GStreamer].
+gst-switch project is intended to be a replacement of [DVSwitch][DVSwitch] based on [GStreamer][GStreamer].
 It aims to do interactive live mixing of incoming video streams, and is designed to meet the needs of conference recording.

-> DVswitch is a digital video mixer intended for interactive live mixing of
+> DVSwitch is a digital video mixer intended for interactive live mixing of
 > several incoming DV video streams.
 It was originally designed for the needs
 > of DebConf; It has now been used for various other conferences, meetings and
 > live musical performances.